Janavee01/Janavee01/README.md

 ## **Projects:**

-### **Intrusion Detection System with Snort, Google Cloud, and BigQuery**
-This project involves the creation of an automated **Intrusion Detection and Alerting System** that works in real-time.
-The system logs security-related events, stores them in cloud storage (Google Cloud), and performs analytics using **BigQuery**.
-Key components include:
-- **Snort**: An open-source network intrusion detection system that monitors network traffic.
-- **Real-time Alerts**: Uses **SMS** and **email alerts** to notify users of suspicious activity.
-- **Data Analytics**: The logs and alerts are processed and stored in Google Cloud, where **BigQuery** is used for SQL-based analysis and reporting.
+Intrusion Detection System with Snort, Google Cloud, and BigQuery This project involves the creation of an automated Intrusion Detection and Alerting System that works in real-time.
+The system logs security-related events, stores them in cloud storage (Google Cloud), and performs analytics using BigQuery.
+Key components include: Snort: An open-source network intrusion detection system that monitors network traffic.
+Realtime Alerts: Uses SMS and email alerts to notify users of suspicious activity.
+Data Analytics: The logs and alerts are processed and stored in Google Cloud, where BigQuery is used for SQL-based analysis and reporting

-This project is focused on creating a secure, scalable, and automated solution to monitor and react to network security events.

-### **SkyBound Clash — Multiplayer Game**
+Multiplayer Game
-Developed a **2D real-time multiplayer fighting game** using a combination of **HTML5 Canvas**, **Node.js**, **Socket.IO**, and **NGINX load balancing**.
-Key features include:
-- **Real-Time Multiplayer**: Players connect in real-time to compete in 2D combat, with seamless synchronization and lag reduction.
+Developed a 2D real-time multiplayer fighting game using a combination of Canvas, Node.js, Express.js, Socket.IO, and NGINX load balancing.
+Key features include: Real-Time Multiplayer: Players connect in real-time to compete in 2D combat, with seamless synchronization and lag reduction.
-- **Matchmaking**: Automatically matches players based on their skill levels and region for optimal performance.
-- **Client Prediction**: Reduces perceived lag by predicting the outcome of actions before the server responds, creating a smoother gameplay experience.
-- **Environmental Hazards**: The game environment includes dynamic obstacles and hazards that affect gameplay.
+Matchmaking: Automatically matches players based on their skill levels and region..
+Environmental Hazards: The game environment includes dynamic obstacles and hazards that affect gameplay.
-- **Scalable Server Architecture**: Utilizes **NGINX** for load balancing to handle a large number of concurrent players efficiently.

-This project showcases my ability to work on scalable server-side infrastructure and deliver an engaging gaming experience using real-time communication technologies.

-### **NetNanny AI → AI-powered Browser Extension for Child Safety**
+AI Parental Control Browser Extension
-The **NetNanny AI** is an intelligent **browser extension** that helps protect children from harmful online content.
-It blocks inappropriate websites and filters content based on real-time analysis.
-Features include:
-- **Content Filtering**: Automatically blocks websites containing harmful or inappropriate content using AI-based algorithms.
-- **Parental Dashboard**: Provides a user-friendly, intuitive interface for parents to monitor their children’s browsing activity and set personalized content filtering rules.
-- **Real-Time Alerts**: Sends notifications to parents whenever their child attempts to access a restricted website.
-- **Compatibility**: Works across major browsers (Chrome, Firefox, Edge) and integrates seamlessly with everyday browsing experiences.
-- **Security & Privacy Focused**: Built with privacy in mind, the extension ensures no sensitive user data is stored or shared without consent.

-This project demonstrates my ability to develop intelligent applications that prioritize user safety, combining **JavaScript**, **Node.js**, and **AI** algorithms to create an effective real-time filtering system.

----
+Developed AI Parental Control, a Chrome extension that monitors, logs, and restricts web browsing to enhance child safety online.
+It captures YouTube and general browsing history by recording video titles, article snippets, URLs, and timestamps, securely storing them in local storage.
+The extension blocks inappropriate content by integrating external blocklists (adult and gambling sites) and custom rules, refreshing automatically every six hours.
+Implemented a responsive popup UI to display recent activity and used Chrome’s Declarative Net Request API for efficient blocking with minimal performance impact.
+Features include a Parental Dashboard for intuitive activity monitoring and custom filtering, and Real-Time Alerts notifying parents of restricted access attempts.

 ## **📫 Socials:**
 [![Email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:janavee2k6@gmail.com)